hellonico/origami/README.md

 - install jdk 1.8
 - install [leiningen](https://leiningen.org/#install) (it is a simple script ...)
-- that's it ! (as in, no need to install anyother OpenCV thing ...)
+- that's all …

 ## generate a project

-Create a brand new origami based project using a Leiningen project template
+Create a brand new origami based project using the [clj-opencv](https://github.com/hellonico/clj-opencv) Leiningen project template

 ```
 # install the sample
 lein new clj-opencv hello-origami

 # change directory
 cd hello-origami

 # run the template simple example